 Meteorologists define summer in the UK to be the period from June to August so summer is now over and we are officially in autumn.
 The 2018 summer was the joint hottest on record and in doing so blew apart my prediction that we would have to wait till next year for our next good summer!

 After 3 months of hot, dry and sunny weather, the UK returned to normal in August with a completely unremarkable month.

 The UK is on course for its best summer since 2006 following a hot, dry and bright July.

 I hope you enjoyed the least rainy June on record!
 It was also the third warmest and fifth sunniest June on record.

-Meteoologists define autumn in the UK to be the period from September to November so autumn is now over and we are officially in winter.
-The 2017 was completely unremarkable but this hides the fact that our autumnal climate has changed quite notably over the last 25 years.
+Meteoologists define spring in the UK to be the period from March to May so spring is now over and we are officially in summer.
+The 2018 spring was very sunny but this hides the fact that our spring climate has changed quite notably over the last 25 years.